 Personal Goodwill when Selling your Business

 When you are looking to sell your business and structuring the business transaction both personal and enterprise goodwill matter a great deal.
 A potential buyer will want to know how much personal goodwill is in the business.
-Buyers prefer to pay only for the part of intangible assets that can be transferred in the transaction.
+Buyers prefer to pay only for the part of intangible assets that are transferrable in the transaction.
 As a result, often only enterprise goodwill continues with the acquirer.
-However, a transaction can be structured such that the personal goodwill can be transferred to the acquirer most commonly through non-compete agreements and employment agreements.
+However, a transaction can be structured such that the personal goodwill is transferred to the acquirer most commonly through non-compete agreements and employment agreements.

 One benefit to including personal goodwill for both the seller and buyer is to help avoid certain corporate taxes.
 For instance, if the goodwill is deemed personal it is taxed on a single level.
 Whereas if the goodwill is a corporate asset (or enterprise goodwill) it may be subject to double taxation.